Thank you to our last writer of this workshop series, E.S. This is an early draft of a middle grade fantasy.

 How to Build Your Writer’s Vocabulary

-So what do you do about your vocabulary?
+So what do you do about your writing vocabulary?
 I have two suggestions.
 A silly one and a serious one.

 First, become interested in words.
 There’s a great and simple way to do this: sign up for the Oxford English Dictionary’s Word of the Day.
 This website looks a little sketchy, but that’s the OED’s sign-up form.
 They will send you an email with a new word every day.
 You may get some really weird stuff, or you may get words you never knew about that are precise and wonderful.

 Second, read.
 There is a class of writer that doesn’t read because they worry about unduly influencing their own process.
 I will never and have never understood these writers, I will tell you that right now.
 The strongest way to improve your own writing, that I can think of, is to read the work of writers who are way ahead of you on their authorial journeys.
 They will have this craft of using words precisely down.
 Read their work.
 Read writers who aren’t in your category.
 Read literary writers.
 Read pop culture writers.
 Read, read, read.
 (For extra credit, check out my post on reading like a writer.)

 The best way to nurture your love of words and language is to be around words and language.
 Write interesting words down.
 Read with a highlighter in hand.
 Keep a file of words.
-You never know when you’ll need something from your writing vocabulary, so make sure it’s there for you.
+You never know when you’ll need something from your writer’s vocabulary, so make sure it’s there for you.

 If you’re struggling with voice and prose, hire me as your novel editor.
 I’ll comb through your writing sentence by sentence.

 Recently, I’ve walked a few full novel editing clients through the use of imagery in writing.
 Why do authors use imagery?
 I decided to write a post about it because there seems to be some confusion about what imagery in description is, when to use it, and why you’d want to in the first place.
 Read on!

 What is Imagery in Writing?